anindyahepth/BatchNorm_in_Transformers_CV/README.md

 removing dropout.
 We investigate the impact of Batch Normalization in Transformer-based models tailored to Computer Vision tasks.
 As a first step, we implement a batchnorm layer in the Feed Forward Netweork (FFN) component of the standard Vision Transformer (ViT).
-We call this a ViTBN (Vision Transformer with BatchNorm).
+The batchnorm layer acts before the nonlinear activation function.
+We call this a
+\textbf{ViTBN} (Vision Transformer with BatchNorm) model.

 Training on the FashionMNIST(FMNIST) and MNIST datasets from scratch, we see that ViTBN is about 3-6 times faster compared to the standard ViT per epoch both during training phase